NTFS links: Consistency

+Recursive structure

 The problem in the first case is that it creates recursive paths, which further implies infinite recursion in the directory structure.
 By introducing reentrancy, the presence of one or more directory junctions changes the structure of the file system from a simple proper tree into a directed graph, but recursive linking further complicates the graph-theoretical character from acyclic to cyclic.
 Since the same files and directories can now be encountered through multiple paths, applications which traverse reentrant or recursive structures naively may give incorrect or incoherent results, or may never terminate.
 Worse, if recursively deleting, such programs may attempt to delete a parent of the directory it is currently traversing.

 Note that both of the conditions listed above exist in the system of hard links established on the C: drive in the default Windows setup.
 For example, every Windows 10 installation defines the recursive path: